No Bowhead Sightings Yet For Alaskan Whalers. Some Blame Climate Change

 "It is not unusual for Barrow whalers to be hunting into the month of November," Arnold Brower, executive director of the Alaska Eskimo Whaling Commission, said in an email, using the old name for the town before it was changed in 2016.
 He added: "Patience is usually the best strategy."

-Other North Slope villages have had successful hunts this fall, east of Utqiaġvik in Kaktovik and Nuiqsut.
-But whalers haven't even been spotting bowheads near Utqiaġvik, said Brower, a former president of the Barrow Whaling Captains Association.
+Other North Slope villages have had successful hunts this fall, east of Utqiagvik in Kaktovik and Nuiqsut.
+But whalers haven't even been spotting bowheads near Utqiagvik, said Brower, a former president of the Barrow Whaling Captains Association.

 "They spotted some gray whales out there," Olemaun said.
 "But no bowhead."